xbeat/Machine-Learning/README.md

 Introduction to Ergodic Theory

 Ergodic theory is a branch of mathematics that studies dynamical systems with an invariant measure and related problems.
 It focuses on the long-term average behavior of systems evolving in time.
 This field has applications in statistical mechanics, number theory, and information theory.

+## Pandas Inplace Operations Misconceptions and Realities

+Understanding Inplace Operations in Pandas

+Inplace operations in Pandas are commonly misunderstood regarding their performance implications.
+They don't actually modify data structures in place but create temporary copies with additional overhead.

 ## NumPy Broadcasting Simplifying Python Code